ymlai87416/CarND-Capstone/README.md

 ## Result

-This project compose of 3 parts: Running on the simulator, pre Carla testing on ROS bag and testing on Carla.
+This project composes of 3 parts: Running on the simulator, pre Carla testing on ROS bag and testing on Carla.

 #### Running on the simulator